 - Foster parents or other caregivers, under certain circumstances.

 - The other inmates – what are they like?

 - Inmate programs and activities

 To search for driving records, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 How easy was it?
-Dis you do your search online or did you call the Crook County courthouse? was the information you recieved correct?
+Did you do your search online or did you call the Crook County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your comments could help other people.

 Click here to comment

 On a Federal level, the FBI keeps a list of the Ten Most Wanted Criminals.
 In Crook County, the Crook County Sheriff’s Department maintains their own list of the top most wanted criminals in the county.

 Life In Jail / What Its Like